0-5788719150923125/vtx/examples/training/README.md

 ### 2. Create your configuration files

-In the root of your project directory, create a file called `.env`.
+In the root of this project, create a file named `.env`.
 This file contains all of your secrets.
 DO NOT SHARE IT WITH ANYONE.

-You may copy a template `.env` file from here: [example.env](https://github.com/0-5788719150923125/vtx/blob/main/examples/lab/.env)
+You may copy a template `.env` file from here: [example.env](https://github.com/0-5788719150923125/vtx/blob/main/examples/inference/.env)

-Next, create a file called `config.yml` in the root of your project.
-We can leave this empty for now.
+Next, create a file called `config.yml` in the root of our project.
+Leave it empty for now.

 ### 3. Test your live environment